SreejithSanthosh/FTLEhub/docs/Tutorials/FTLECurvedSurface.md

 layout: home
 nav_order: 1
 ---
+## Lagrangian coherent structures for flows on curved surfaces

 The MATLAB code for computing Coherent Structures based on Finite-Time-Lyapunov Exponents (FTLE) and Lagrangian deformation for flow on curved surfaces is available at this [link](https://github.com/SreejithSanthosh/curvedSurfaceFTLE.git).
 The following tutorial provides instructions on how to use the code.
 To understand the mathematical background or additional information on the methods discussed here, we refer you to the accompanying manuscript